-Most of their packages come with a router to connect you and your family to the internet, and while not the best routers in the world, they do have some additional configuration options on them that make them quite useful.
+Most of the Virgin Media packages come with a router to connect you and your family to the internet, and while not the best routers in the world, they do have some additional configuration options on them that make them quite useful.

 How Does a VPN Work?

 VPN’s are critical for a well rounded home internet experience.
 A VPN, or Virtual Private Network, is a way to get online and surf the internet securely.
 These networks are typically set up between one location (the server) and another (your device).
 If you use Virgin Media then you can definitely get this working if your VPN is currently not working, or disconnecting.

 The way it works in simple terms is that when you’re using your regular browser on any website you may notice some text pop up at the top like a notification.
 This is called a “tracking cookie” and it typically contains your name, email address or other information.

-There are plenty of other things that you can do with a VPN which we will look at below.
+There are plenty of other things that you can do with a VPN on Virgin Media which we will look at below, including hybrid working solutions.

 A VPN can also give you a way to access content that is blocked in your area.
 The BBC iPlayer has different programming for each different country depending on where you launch it..